 Reporter Nadya Ahmed visited powerfeed specialists Metreel at Cossall Industrial Estate, where the firm employs three apprentices.

-Nadya spoke with successful apprentice Charlotte Brown, of Cotmanhay, and Erewash MP Jessica Lee, who has long championed the value of such posts.
+Nadya spoke with apprentice Charlotte Brown, of Cotmanhay, and Erewash MP Jessica Lee.

 Charlotte,29, is currently finishing her business and administrative NVQ provided by Positive Outcomes, an apprenticeship and work-based training provider.

 She has been with Metreel for ten years, beginning her apprenticeship in the marketing and credit control side of the business.
 She now works in operations.

 “My apprenticeship developed my confidence and I have learned things I probably wouldn’t have just in education,” she said.